dkfellows/llvmtcl/README.md

 Building under most UNIX systems is easy, just run the configure script and then run make.
-For more information about the build process, see the `tcl/unix/README` file in the Tcl src dist.
+For more information about the build process, see the `tcl/unix/README` file in the Tcl src distribution.
 The following minimal example will build and install the extension:

     $ cd llvmtcl